BuzzFeed: Funding

 BuzzFeed raised $16.2M in its latest funding round, which was Post IPO round held on Dec 03, 2021.

+In 2025, BuzzFeed had a net loss of $57.3 million, noting that it did not have enough resources to fund its cash obligations for 2026, stating that "there is substantial doubt about the Company's ability to continue as a going concern."

 Acquisitions and stock listing

 BuzzFeed's first acquisition was in 2012 when the company purchased Kingfish Labs, a startup founded by Rob Fishman, initially focused on optimizing Facebook ads.

 In October 2014, BuzzFeed announced its next acquisition, Torando Labs, which would become BuzzFeed's first data-engineering team.

 On November 19, 2020, BuzzFeed announced that they would acquire HuffPost in a stock deal that made Verizon Media minority shareholder in BuzzFeed.

 In June 2021, BuzzFeed announced its plans to go public via a special-purpose acquisition company (SPAC) and planned to acquire Complex Networks.
 After initially listing on Nasdaq at $10 a share, valuing the company at around $1.5 billion, the share price subsequently declined to under $1 by 2023, leading to a delisting notice by Nasdaq in May 2023, requiring them to raise the share price above $1 within 180 days or risk being removed from the exchange.
 Once the deadline for this notice passed in November 2023 with the stock price still below $1, they were given a further 180 days until May 2024.
 By January 2024, the stock price of the company had declined 98% since its initial listing, with the entire company now only worth around $37 million, and the company was significantly burdened with debt.
 In May 2024, BuzzFeed implemented a 4:1 reverse stock split, bringing them above the $1 a share threshold.

-According to Reuters, in early 2024 British media group The Independent reportedly discussed a multi-year agreement to acquire control of BuzzFeed and Huffington Post's operations in the UK and Ireland.